architadu/imagify/README.md

 ---

 ## Features

+-  **User Authentication**
+  - Signup/Login functionality using JWT and bcrypt
+  - Secure user sessions with token-based authentication
+  - User account data is stored securely in MongoDB
 - AI-based image generation using the Clipdrop API.
 - User authentication system with login and signup functionality.
 - Clean and modern user interface.